ErwinLiYH/yabai_manager/README.md

 # Yabai manager

-A simple program to show basic status of Yabai WM in status bar.
+A simple program to show basic status of [Yabai](https://github.com/koekeishiya/yabai) WM in status bar with yabai and skhd configuration.

 With multiple display: